filamentphp/filamentphp.com/content/authors/invaders-xx.md

 twitter_url: https://twitter.com/the_invaders
 ---

 David is a full-stack web developer (with a focus on Laravel) who has been coding for close to 20 years.
-He has authored some plugins for Filament such as [JsonEditor](/plugins/awcodes-curator), [KanbanBoard](/plugins/awcodes-tiptap-editor) and [NestedList](/plugins/awcodes-table-repeater).
+He has authored some plugins for Filament.